mathgeotop/mathgeotop.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my hompage.
-I am a PhD student in Mathematics at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html), under the supervision of Professor Bangti Jin.

-I received my B.Sc. in Economics from the
-School of Economics, [Shanghai University of Finance and Economics](https://english.sufe.edu.cn/) in 2023.
+I am a PhD student in the Department of Mathematics at the Chinese University of Hong Kong, under the supervision of [Professor Bangti Jin](https://www.math.cuhk.edu.hk/~btjin/).
+Previously, I received my Bachelor of Economics (with honors) from the Honors Experimental Program at the School of Economics, [Shanghai University of Finance and Economics](https://english.sufe.edu.cn/) in 2023.

 My research interests include inverse problems, statistics for partial differential equations, and uncertainty quantification.